gordonwatts/snowmass-loi-words/README.md

 ## Development

+### Running the notebooks

+1. Not all the packages work on Windows - you'll need to open this in WSL if you are developing in windows (use vscode, makes life *simple*).
+    - Tested and run against python 3.9.
+    - The PDF scanner needs `sudo apt install build-essential libpoppler-cpp-dev pkg-config python3-dev`
+1. `pip install -r requirements.txt`
+1. Download the extraction of the summaries (see the notebook `00`)

+### Website

 This is a Jekyll site.
 Adding and changing follows all the usual rules.
 As far as I know, nothing special is being done here.

 ## Running locally